William Hovgaard: Life

 In 1912 he helped organize the American-Scandinavian Foundation, New York City, and was a Trustee and Vice-President until his death.
 He was a member of the American Academy of Arts and Sciences, American Geographical Society, Institute of the Aeronautical Sciences, National Academy of Sciences (elected in 1929), Institution of Naval Architects (London), American Society of Naval Architects and Marine Engineers, United States Naval Institute, American Mathematical Society, American Association of University Professors, Society for the Advancement of Scandinavian Study, American Society of Danish Engineers, and the Massachusetts Historical Society.
 In 1928 he was an Invited Speaker of the ICM in Bologna.

 Hovgaard wrote a number of books and scientific articles on a number of subjects.
 Pertaining to his warship expertise, he wrote Structural Design of Warships (1915) and General Design of Warships and Modern History of Warships (1920).

-Books by Hovgaard on other subjects are, among others, The Voyages of the Norsemen to America (1914) where he comments on this subject-matter based on his knowledge on ships and navigation, and The United World (1944).

-William Francis Gibbs commented on the latter book, in 1962,
+Books by Hovgaard on other subjects include The Voyages of the Norsemen to America (1914) where he comments on this subject-matter based on his knowledge of ships and navigation.
+He comes to the conclusion that Leif Ericsson reached the south coast of Cape Cod.
+Hovgaard wrote,"He landed on the shores of the cape at some point where there was a long, narrow beach outside a large expanse of water, a pond or a lagoon, into which he entered.
+A river or brook flowed into the pond.
+This pond may have been on the east coast of the Cape Cod peninsula, but more probably it was on the south shore, in Nantucket Sound."In 1962 William Francis Gibbs commented on Hovgaard's 1944 book The United World.

 At his death he had for some years been working on a new theory of cosmology, but it remained unfinished.